 Nutrient-rich vegetables and fruits complement the recipe.
 Each morsel in their dish is meant to give them strength, power up their immune system, and contribute to their overall health and well-being.
 The bags come in multiple sizes, but none are big enough for more than a couple of dogs.

 Fatty omegas balance out the necessary oils for a dog’s skin and coat.
 The carbohydrates and fibers come from brown rice and barley.
 There is no wheat, corn, soy, or artificial ingredients in the recipe.
 No fillers mean longer stamina.
 It is the best dog food for active dogs for the money.

-Dr. Tim’s is the dog food to go for if you want to give your dog the very best.
+Dr. Tim’s is another great option if you want to give your dog a high-quality dog food.
 It has been checked by other vets and approved by a Ph.D. canine nutritionist and an experienced veterinarian.

 This food is created specifically for active and working dogs.
 The formula is packed with accessible proteins to keep a dog healthy no matter what their days are filled with.
 It isn’t meant to be a filler that only lasts for short spurts of time.
 Instead, this food is meant to complete your dog’s dietary needs in a couple of meals each day.

 The food is slow-cooked and all-natural.
 The premium ingredients metabolically balance any active pup.
 It is filled with 86% animal protein, omega-3 fatty acids, and patented BC30 probiotics.
 Premium ingredients do mean a premium price, though.